raphenya/testing-removing-large-files/README.md

 # testing-removing-large-files

-This repo contains commands used to remove a large file from a repository history.
+This repository contains commands used to remove a large files from a repository history.

 ### NOTICE

-*** BEFORE FOLLOWING THESE INSTRUCTIONS BACKUP YOUR REPOSITORY ***
+BEFORE FOLLOWING THESE INSTRUCTIONS BACKUP YOUR REPOSITORY

 ### Resources